leost3/secretsanta/README.md

 # SECRET SANTA

 > Enter the name of all family members and then make the draw!
-To see who you pick, just enter your name =)
+To see who you pick, just enter your name and click on 'Who did I pick?' =)

-> There must be at least 4 participants, beacuse if there's 3 persons being 2 of them a couple, one of the couple will always draw the other one.
+> There must be at least 4 participants, because if there's 3 persons participating being 2 of them a couple, one of the couple will always draw the other one.

 ## Installation